For a long time, the real shopping in Sevier County was done in Pigeon Forge and Gatlinburg.

 It is truly the place for some unique shopping in the Smokies.

-They offer children’s toys, old-fashioned candies, hot sauces, locally made jam and authentic Amish-made jellies, according to their website.
+They offer children’s toys, old-fashioned candies, hot sauces, locally made jam and authentic Amish-made jellies.

 Sometimes when you come to the mountains to shop, you’re looking for something a little more specific.